 Try this: General Pencil White Charcoal Pencil

-Fixative — One of the downsides of working with charcoal is that it won’t permanently adhere to your drawing surface.
+One of the downsides of working with charcoal is that it won’t permanently adhere to your drawing surface.
 Some particles are bound to fall off when moving your paper.
 Use fixative to solve this problem.
-There are two types: one is called “workable” fixative, which allows you to go back in and draw on your paper.
-The other is permanent and should only be used if you’re not planning on changing your art.
+There are two types: one is called workable fixative, which allows you to go back in and draw on your paper.
+The other is a final fixative, which is permanent and should only be used if you’re not planning on changing your art.

 Make sure that these are used in well-ventilated areas.